 Should patients with HF and atrial fibrillation be converted to and maintained in sinus rhythm?
-Although atrial fibrillation increases the risk of embolic events, the benefits of restoring sinus rhythm remain unclear (614), and the difficulties and risks of doing so should not be underestimated.
-Most patients who are electrically converted to sinus rhythm will revert to atrial fibrillation within a short time unless they are treated with a Class I or III antiarrhythmic drug (605).
-However, patients with HF are not likely to respond favorably to Class I drugs and may be particularly predisposed to their cardiodepressant and proarrhythmic effects (127, 326), which can increase the risk of death (323, 324, 327).
-Class III antiarrhythmic agents (e.g., sotalol, dofetilide, and amiodarone) can maintain sinus rhythm in some patients, but treatment with these drugs is associated with an increased risk of organ toxicity (amiodarone) (617, 618) and proarrhythmia (dofetilide) (619).
-The efficacy and safety of restoring and maintaining sinus rhythm in patients with atrial fibrillation was recently evaluated in a total of 5032 patients in 4 separate trials (620).
-These trials consistently showed no improvement in mortality or morbidity using a strategy of aggressive rhythm control.
-The trial populations did not include patients with HF symptoms associated with their atrial fibrillation.
-However, the rate-control strategy was associated with fewer hospitalizations and fewer side effects from drug therapy.
-Most patients who had thromboembolic events, regardless of the strategy used, were in atrial fibrillation at the time of the event and were either not undergoing anticoagulation therapy or were undergoing therapy at subtherapeutic levels.
-There was a subset analysis of patients with HF and atrial fibrillation that suggested better outcomes for those in whom sinus rhythm could be maintained.
-A further study is in progress (621).
-Until more definitive data are available, treatment must be individualized.
+The efficacy and safety of restoring and maintaining sinus rhythm in patients with atrial fibrillation were evaluated in a total of 5032 patients in 4 separate trials.
+Both strategies for the management of atrial fibrillation, either to restore and maintain sinus rhythm by electrical or pharmacologic conversion, or to control ventricular rate in atrial fibrillation, have been shown to have equivalent outcomes.
+These results were confirmed in 2007 with the conclusion of a large trial of patients with both atrial fibrillation and HF.226,227,730 Most patients revert to atrial fibrillation within a short time unless they are treated with a Class I or III antiarrhythmic drug.721 However, patients with HF are not likely to respond favorably to Class I drugs and may be particularly predisposed to their cardiodepressant and proarrhythmic effects,193,247 which can increase the risk of death.191,192,388 Class III antiarrhythmic agents (e.g., sotalol, dofetilide, and amiodarone) can maintain sinus rhythm in some patients, but treatment with these drugs is associated with an increased risk of organ toxicity (amiodarone)737,738 and proarrhythmia (dofetilide).248 Most patients who had thromboembolic events, regardless of the strategy used, were in atrial fibrillation at the time of the event and either were not undergoing anticoagulation therapy or were undergoing therapy at subtherapeutic levels.
+Thus, it is reasonable to treat HF patients with atrial fibrillation with a strategy of either scrupulous rate control or an attempt at rhythm control.